yashwanth-alapati/backend_easydoai/README.md

-# easydo_backend code that is hosted on AWS EC2
+# easydo_backend code that is hosted on AWS EB
 #test